ugwulo/LectureNote/README.md

 # LectureNote
-This is a C-Sharp Project.
+This is an Android Project in Java.
 This app helps students in remote learning and collaboration